PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Conclusion

 \section{Conclusion}

-In this paper we introduced parallel-in-time neural twins (PAINT) a novel data-driven method for reconstructing dynamical systems from real-time measurements.
-PAINT employs a generative neural network to model the joint conditional probability of system states.
-Our method provable stays on-trajectory and does not rely on an initial condition.
-The empirical validation with FlowPAINT on 2D turbulent fluid dynamics confirms its effectiveness.
-This paper represents an advancement in designing interpretable and widely applicable neural twins for complex dynamical systems.
+In this work, we introduced Parallel-in-time Neural Twins (PAINT), a novel data-driven framework designed to bridge the gap between static neural surrogates and adaptive digital replicas for real-time reconstruction of dynamical systems.
+PAINT employs a generative neural network to model the joint conditional probability of system states, enabling it to provably stay on-trajectory without reliance on initial conditions.
+One of our key findings is the problem of over-reliance on autoregressive state in standard autoregressive models.
+Our insights on this issue are supported by both theoretical analysis and experimental results.

+The practical effectiveness of our approach was demonstrated through the application of FlowPAINT to 2D turbulent fluid dynamics, underscoring the potential of PAINT for complex, real-world systems.
+Taken together, this paper marks a significant advancement in the design of interpretable and widely applicable neural twins for intricate dynamical systems, paving the way for more accurate and adaptable modeling techniques.

-\paragraph{Limitations and future work} The biggest limitation of our method are the high computational costs, which deserves further investigation.
-Another limitation is that the sliding window approach does not generate continuous generations.
+\paragraph{Limitations and future work} A major limitation of our method are the higher computational costs.
+Future work could explore more efficient architectures or alternative training paradigms, such as subsampling timesteps, to improve scalability.
+Regarding the observed over-reliance on the autoregressive state, we provide theoretical insights and empirically validate behavior in our experiments.
+However, these findings are specific to the considered data, task, and model and may not directly generalize to other settings.
+Another limitation is the sliding window approach, which prevents truly continuous generations.
 This could potentially be mitigated by stitching techniques \citep{wei2019stitching}.